-During that year, Stephanie spent many weekends in the French Alps where she cultivated a passion for snowboarding.When she returned to the States, her goal was to get a job that would take her to the Sierra Nevada mountains where she could combine her design interests with her love for snowboarding.
+During that year, Stephanie spent most weekends snowboarding in the French Alps.When she returned to the States, her goal was to get a job that would take her to the Sierra Nevada mountains where she could combine her design interests with her love for snowboarding.

 After a five-year stint at a California marketing technology firm — where she worked on some large international brands and saw her work on a global stage, including Disneyland and the Super Bowl — she did make it to the Sierras.
 Stephanie landed a job at Reno-Sparks Convention & Visitors Authority where she led design efforts for the internationally marketed Visit Reno Tahoe brand.
 Over four years she honed her design and branding skills in a wide variety of mediums — from social media graphics to video production, trade show booths to trucker hats.
 Working in-house on the client side also gave her a valuable perspective that continues to serve her as Senior Art Director at Estipona Group.